Top 10 Essential Types of Data Visualization of 2025: From Basic to Advanced

 Another common data visualization technique is pie charts.
 As a circular graph, it shows data of relative sizes through pie slices.
 It serves various application purposes, including showing percentages of customer types, product revenues, and country profits.
 It is simple to grasp, and for this reason, people employ it to demonstrate relative sizes.

 Pie charts work well to display percentages as they show each element as part of a whole.
 The whole pie, nevertheless, shows one hundred percent of the total.
 The pie slices symbolize different parts of the pie chart.
 However, it is not a good choice when you want to display complex information for a thorough explanation.
+In this case, you need to pick up some other types of data visualization charts.

 5) Funnel Chart